meetalix.com

 Frequently Asked Questions

-What is the difference between a final personal return and an estate income return?
+What is the difference between a final personal return and an estate income tax return?

-The final personal return covers income the deceased earned from January 1 until their date of death.
-The estate income return (Form 1041) covers any income the estate itself earns, such as interest or rent, after the date of death while the estate is being settled.
+The final personal return (Form 1040) covers income earned by the deceased from January 1 up to their date of death.
+The estate income tax return (Form 1041) is a separate filing for income generated by the estate's assets after the individual has passed.

 Conclusion